iluwatar/java-design-patterns/flux/README.md

   - Event-driven
   - Publish/subscribe
   - Reactive
-head:
-  - - meta
-    - name: keywords
-      content:
 ---

 ## Intent of Flux Design Pattern

-The Flux design pattern is intended to manage the flow of data in applications, particularly client-side web applications, by enforcing a unidirectional data flow.
+The Flux design pattern is intended to manage the flow of data in Java applications, particularly client-side web applications, by enforcing a unidirectional data flow.
 It aims to simplify the management of complex data interactions and promote a more predictable state behavior across components.

 ## Detailed Explanation of Flux Pattern with Real-World Examples